jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘And be quick about it,’ added the Hatter, ‘or you’ll be asleep again before it’s done.’

-### CHAPTER VII.
-A MAD TEA-PARTY 43

 ‘Once upon a time there were three little sisters,’ the Dormouse began in a great hurry, ‘and their names were Elsie, Lacie and Tillie; and they lived at the bottom of a well – ’
-‘What did they live on?’ said Alice, who always took a great interest in ques- tions of eating and drinking.
+‘What did they live on?’ said Alice, who always took a great interest in questions of eating and drinking.
 ‘They lived on treacle,’ said the Dormouse, after thinking a minute or two.
 ‘They couldn’t have done that, you know,’ Alice gently remarked, ‘they’d have been ill.’
-‘So they were,’ said the Dormouse, ‘veryill.’
+‘So they were,’ said the Dormouse, ‘very ill.’
 Alice tried to fancy to herself what such an extraordinary ways of living would be like, but it puzzled her too much, so she went on, ‘But why did they live at the bottom of a well?’
 ‘Take some more tea,’ the March Hare said to Alice, very earnestly.
 ‘I’ve had nothing yet,’ Alice replied in an offended tone, ‘so I can’t take more.’
-‘You mean you can’t takeless,’ said the Hatter, ‘it’s very easy to takemore than nothing.’
+‘You mean you can’t take less,’ said the Hatter, ‘it’s very easy to take more than nothing.’
-‘Nobody askedyouropinion,’ said Alice.
+‘Nobody asked your opinion,’ said Alice.
 ‘Who’s making personal remarks now?’ the Hatter asked triumphantly.
 Alice did not quite know what to say to this; so she helped herself to some tea and bread-and-butter, and then turned to the Dormouse, and repeated her question,